Which states don’t have a franchise tax in 2026?

 State Franchise Tax?
 What you pay instead Formation upsides you'll notice

-Alaska None Graduated corporate income tax (up to 9.4%), but no state-level sales tax No state sales tax, abundant natural-resource incentives
+Alaska None Graduated corporate income tax (up to 9.4%), but no statewide sales tax (local sales taxes may apply) No state sales tax, abundant natural-resource incentives

-Montana None Corporate income tax only (6.75%); no state sales tax No sales tax, straightforward compliance, and low annual report fees
+Montana None Corporate income tax only (6.75%; $50 minimum); no state sales tax No sales tax, straightforward compliance, and low annual report fees

 Nevada None No corporate income tax; annual business license fee ($500 for corporations); commerce tax on gross receipts over $4M; heavy reliance on sales tax and industry-specific levies on gaming/mining Strong privacy rules, no personal income tax, quick digital filings